-Recent studies have indicated that mineral dust can affect the accurate detection of BC concentrations using the ISSW and thermal-optical methods (Wang et al., 2012; Zhou et al., 2017).
-To eliminate the large uncertainty and bias due to dust particles, we only used snow samples collected in industrial areas over northeastern China, where the light absorption was dominated by fine-mode ILAPs (e.g., BC and OC; Wang et al., 2013).
+Table 3.
+Statistics of BC and EC concentrations in atmospheric samples measured using the TSI and two-step thermal-optical methods.

+areas over northeastern China, where the light absorption was dominated by fine-mode ILAPs (e.g., BC and OC; Wang et al., 2013).
 Hence, most of the snow samples did not contain very large coarse-mode particles, such as mineral and local soil dust.

-During the snow field campaign, two series of snow samples were filtered through the Nuclepore and quartz fiber filters and measured using the TSI and two-step thermal-optical methods (Fig. 6).
-Result shows that most of the BC values measured by the TSI and two-step thermal-optical methods are close to the 1:1 line in a comparison plot, and are generally in good agreement (slope of 1.11, R = 0.93, n = 22).
+During the snow field campaign, two series of snow samples were filtered through the Nuclepore and quartz-fiber filters and measured using the TSI and two-step thermaloptical methods (Fig. 6).
+Result shows that most of the BC values measured by the TSI and two-step thermal-optical methods are close to the 1:1 line in a comparison plot and are generally in good agreement (slope of 1.11, $R^2 = 0.93$ , n = 22).
 However, some BC values in seasonal snow measured by the two-step thermal-optical method are much larger than those measured by the TSI technique.
 Consequently, for each sample the mean ratio of BC concentrations measured by the two-step method and the TSI spectrophotometer varies from 0.64 to 3.97, with an overall mean of 1.57.
 This discrepancy arises from two factors.
 First, Wang et al. (2017) found that snow grain sizes varied considerably (from 0.07 to 1.3 mm) during this snow field campaign.
 This range is much larger than that recorded in previous studies, owing to snow melting by solar radiation and ILAPs (Hadley and Kirchstetter, 2012; Painter et al., 2013; Yasunari et al., 2013; Pedersen et al., 2015).
 These results agree well with those of Schwarz et al. (2012), who found that the sizes of BC particles in snow are much larger than those in typical ambient air.
-Therefore, the sampling efficiency of the quartz fiber filters could have been significantly higher than expected.
+Therefore, the sampling efficiency of the quartzfiber filters could have been significantly higher than expected.
 The other factor is that the insoluble light-absorbing impurities in seasonal snow over northeast China contained not only BC, but also insoluble organic carbon.
-This result is consistent with a previous study by Chow et al. (2004), who reported that the charring observed when employing the two-step thermaloptical method at higher temperatures (>550°C) was incomplete and that certain organic compounds are not completely pyrolyzed below 550°C. Therefore, incomplete charring of absorbed organic compounds by the two-step processes may lead to incompletely pyrolyzed OC on the filters, artificially contributing to the BC concentration.
+This result is consistent with a previous study by Chow et al. (2004), who reported that the charring observed when employing the two-step thermal-optical method at higher temperatures (> 550 °C) was incomplete and that certain organic compounds are not completely pyrolyzed below 550 °C. Therefore, incomplete charring of absorbed organic compounds by the two-step processes may lead to incompletely pyrolyzed OC on the filters, artificially contributing to the BC concentration.
 This may explain why the BC concentration measured using the thermal-optical method was higher than that measured using the TSI spectrophotometer.

-A comparison of BC concentrations in the atmosphere measured by the ISSW and thermal-optical methods is vastly different than that for the snow samples (Fig. 7).
-Results are in excellent agreement for BC concentrations of $< 3~\mu g~m^{-3}$ .
+A comparison of BC concentrations in the atmosphere measured by the ISSW and thermal-optical methods reveals that they are vastly different than that for the snow samples (Fig. 7).
+Results are in excellent agreement for BC concentrations of $< 3 \,\mu g \, m^{-3}$ .
 However, biases increased gradually with increasing BC concentrations, leading to two-step-to-TSI ratios as low as 0.5.
-The BC concentrations of $> 3~\mu g~m^{-3}$ obtained using the two-step thermal-optical method are much lower than those measured using the improved TSI technique, possibly due to the small particle sizes in the atmosphere, which lead to a lower filtration efficiency.
-Overall, we conclude that the improved TSI method is more stable and suitable for measuring BC concentrations in both the atmosphere and snow samples compared with the two-step thermal-optical method.
+The BC concentrations of $> 3 \,\mu g \, m^{-3}$ obtained using the two-step thermal-optical method are much lower than those measured using the improved TSI technique, possibly due to the small particle sizes in the atmosphere, which lead to a lower filtration efficiency.
+Overall, we conclude that the improved TSI method is more stable and suitable for measuring BC concentrations in both the atmosphere and snow samples compared with the twostep thermal-optical method.